 Lena Dunham is not silly and she is threatening.
 Women like her – successful, bold, unashamed – often are.

 I enjoyed Not That Kind of Girl.
 Although it is self-indulgent, it’s funny and poignant.
-It didn’t change my life, and what I wanted more of – the business-woman side of things – isn’t present in this book.
+It didn’t change my life, and what I wanted more of – the business-woman side of things – isn’t in this book.
 While I could relate to Dunham in some ways, it didn’t open my eyes to anything new nor was it cathartic.
 But when Dunham details her rape, when she negotiates being desired against being objectified, when she shares her food diaries and imaginary emails, she is expressing what many women can’t.
 As a writer, she’s observant and articulates what many young women feel and are unable to voice.
 That has value and it’s why so many young women adore Dunham.
-Perhaps she is a voice of a generation after all.

 For more information about Lena Dunham and her book, Not That Kind of Girl: A Young Woman Tells You What She’s “Learned”, please visit her website.